dapr/python-sdk/examples/w3c-tracing/README.md

 The Demo service application exposes two methods that can be remotely invoked.
 In this example, the service code has two parts:

-In the `invoke-receiver.py` file, you will find the OpenCensus tracing ands exporter initialization in addition to two methods: `say` and `sleep`.
+In the `invoke-receiver.py` file, you will find the OpenCensus tracing and exporter initialization in addition to two methods: `say` and `sleep`.
 The instrumentation for the service happens automatically via the `OpenCensusServerInterceptor` class.
 ```python
 tracer_interceptor = server_interceptor.OpenCensusServerInterceptor(AlwaysOnSampler())
 app = App(